data-intuitive/diflow/README.md

 used by NextFlow, itself based on the [DataFlow Programming Model](https://en.wikipedia.org/wiki/Dataflow_programming) can in fact be regarded as an implementation of a Functional Reactive Programming library.
-Having said that, NextFlow allows one to to mix functional and imperative programming to the point that a developer is able to shoot its own foot.
+Having said that, NextFlow allows one to mix functional and imperative programming to the point that a developer is able to shoot its own foot.